WesternSydneyUniversity/cdms-comp3036-fsd-assignment-blog-with-solution/README.md

 ### HOME SCREEN

+- [ ] User must see only the "active" posts
 - [ ] User must see the list of blog post categories, where each category points to UI showing only posts of that category
 - [ ] User must see the list of blog post tags, where each tag points to UI showing only posts of that category
 - [ ] User must see the history of blog posts, showing month and year, where each moth, year tuple points to UI showing only posts of that category